 If you're familiar with the work of William James "Bleu" McAuley III, you'll quickly recognize his work on Time Machine.
-The opening track to Dear Stella's debut album is aptly named because with all the swirling and familiar (yet un-placeable) sounds that appear like a traveling sideshow, you'll feel like you've travelled in time.
+The opening track to Dear Stella's debut album is aptly named because with all the swirling and familiar (yet un-placeable) sounds that appear like a traveling sideshow, you'll feel like you've traveled in time.
 It's a brilliant track and one of the most Power Pop songs on the debut.

-It reminded me of a mix between the other-worldly songs by Klaatu (Think Perpetual Motion Machine, or The Hope Album), the minstrel flavored Prog-Power Pop works from Jellyfish (Bye, Bye, Bye, or The Man That I Used To Be), or The Lickerish Quartet.
+It reminded me of a mix between the other-worldly songs by Klaatu (Think Perpetual Motion Machine or The Hope Album), the minstrel flavored Prog-Power Pop works from Jellyfish (Bye, Bye, Bye, or The Man That I Used To Be), or The Lickerish Quartet.

-The comparison to The Lickerish Quartet isn't far fetched since, a Lickerish Quartet musician, Jesse McGinty, plays multiple instruments on the song.
+The comparison to The Lickerish Quartet isn't far-fetched since, a Lickerish Quartet musician, Jesse McGinty, plays multiple instruments on the song.

 Some of the instruments that Jesse McGinty played on Time Machine